dovecot/documentation/source/configuration_manual/fts/index.rst

 a common tokenization library (lib-fts) and backend indexing engine responsible for storing the tokens produced by the common library persistently.

-Some of the FTS backends do their own internal tokenization, although it's possible to configure them to use the lib-fts tokanization as well.
+Some of the FTS backends do their own internal tokenization, although it's possible to configure them to use the lib-fts tokenization as well.

 See :ref:`fts_tokenization` for more details about configuring the tokenization.